slamora/brackets-wiki/Working with Multiple Selections.md

     <p>The <span class='foo'>quick</span> brown fox jumped over the lazy dog</p>

-Starting in Release 0.43, this exception has been extended is the number of selections when pasting is a *multiple* of the number of selections that were copied.
+Starting in Release 0.43, this exception has been extended so that if the number of selections when pasting is a *multiple* of the number of selections that were copied.
 So, if you have this:

     <p>The |quick| brown fox jumped over the |lazy| dog</p>